Stevens Center for Sustainability Scholarship Programs

 • Business and economic sustainability (Prosperity)

-• Undergraduate students from all disciplines who will have completed their freshman year in a 4-year or 2-year college are eligible
+• Undergraduate students from all disciplines who will have completed their freshman year in a four-year or two-year college are eligible.

-• Scholars will receive a stipend of $7,500 for the summer research project
+• Scholars will receive a stipend for their summer research project.

-• The application deadline has passed for this program.
-Please contact us if you have any questions.
+• Please contact Dr. Vaishali Kushwaha, program coordinator, if you have any questions.

 Graduate-Level Programs